DonatoWill/java-creational-patterns/README.md

  - Costly construction not handled by client
  - Different to Singleton you can still utilize parameters for construction
  - Shallow VS Deep Copy (Shalow just copy the immediate properties)

+### Factory Method Pattern
+Is in some ways the opposite of the singleton pattern and it is probably the second most used creational pattern.

+#### Concepts
+ - Does't expose instantiation logic (The client knows almost nothing about even the type of the object that is being created)
+ - Defer the instantiation or a creation logic to the subclass
+ - Specified by architecture, implemented by user
+ - Examples:
+  - Calendar
+  - ResourceBundle
+  - NumberFormat

+#### Design
+ - Factory is responsible for lifecycle
+ - Common Interface
+ - Concrete Classes
+ - Parameterized create method